AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

 1. To export the completed configuration, do one of the following:

- - Click **Export Section** in the right pane to export just the selected section.
+ - Select **Export Section** in the right pane to export just the selected section.

- - Click **Export Configuration** to export the entire configuration in one file.
+ - Select **Export Configuration** to export the entire configuration in one file.

  The JSON file is downloaded to your browser.

-1. When you have finished configuring the edge system, click **Save & Close**.
+1. When you have finished configuring the edge system, select **Save & Close**.

-1. Click **Save & Close** to confirm the changes.
+1. Select **Save & Close** to confirm the changes.